 However, some statutorily defined capital receipts do not arise from the disposal of an interest in a fixed asset and as such are treated separately in the Comprehensive Income and Expenditure Statement as 'Other Income'.
-One example of such income arose from retained Right to Buy receipts following the transfer of housing stock to Green Vale Homes in March 2006, though this income stopped at the end of 2010/2011.

 Capital receipts are not attributable to the General Fund Balance and are therefore transferred to the Useable Capital Receipts Reserve in the Movement in Reserves Statement (see workings at Note 15).